Monday, February 7, 2022

 A vacuum constriction device (pump) has a role in some forms of ED, especially alongside medication.

 If what is tried does not work well enough for you there are even penile implants.

 A baseline assessment is good to get as we know that ED can be a sign you may have underlying health issues such as diabetes, cardiovascular disease, hyperlipidaemia (high cholesterol), depression or thyroid problems.
 Recreational drugs, this includes nicotine and alcohol can affect erectile function.
 Some medications prescribed to treat other health conditions can have the side effect of causing or making worse pre-existing erectile dysfunction such as statins or anti-hypertensive (blood pressure) tablets.

-Recognising you have the problem really is a step in the right direction rather than ignoring it and hoping it will go away!
+Recognising you have the problem is a step in the right direction rather than ignoring it and hoping it will go away!

-Life events such as relationships, and this includes changes within relationships such as bereavement or divorce, sexuality, tiredness, financial or work stresses can all have a psychological and physical impact on erections.
+Life events such as relationships, and this includes changes within relationships such as bereavement or divorce, sexuality, tiredness, and financial or work stresses can all have a psychological and physical impact on erections.
 Please don’t suffer in silence.